decoy/blog/source/_posts/2018-06-18-react-redux.md

 }
 ```

-I have somewhat mixed feelings on this pattern, since it's mixing your store updates and mediated command messages, but passing everything through the dispatcher does keep things simple, so I don't consider it a big deal.
+I have somewhat mixed feelings on this pattern since it's mixing your store updates and mediated command messages, but passing everything through the dispatcher does keep things simple, so I don't consider it a big deal.

-# Other thoughts
+## Other thoughts

 Redux is worthy of an entire article.
 It’s both opinionated, but flexible.
 I recommend reading through their [entire documentation](https://redux.js.org/introduction) to really get a handle on how it can be used.
 Also, by learning Redux you'll have a lot of the basic React concepts reinforced.